BonbonLemon/Angular2-Choose-Your-Adventure/README.md

 ## Features
 - Branch new Angular 2.0 Final support
-- Service to keep Components and Views from getting data
+- Data Services to keep Components lean and focused on the View
-- Router manages all components and their children components
+- Router allows for easy navigation between components and their children
-- Buttons allow for easy page navigation

 ## Quickstart